Keanaust/AI-Driven-Stock-Investment-Strategy-Financial-Analytics/README.md

 ## Key Insights

-- **No One-Size-Fits-All**: ML signals vary based on market regime.
+- **No One-Size-Fits-All**: ML signals vary based on market sentiment.
 - **ML Works Best When Tuned Dynamically**: Static models struggle to adapt in changing environments.
 - **GPT Shows Potential**: LLMs can act as complementary tools in strategy development.
 - **Product Not Ready Yet**: But we’ve laid a strong foundation.